top of page

 At Richmond Chambers Switzerland, we can provide expert guidance to help applicants navigate the complex and often variable requirements imposed by different cantonal authorities.
 We can advise on the financial documentation required to evidence self-sufficiency, liaise directly with cantonal migration offices to confirm local expectations, and ensure that all aspects of the application are tailored to meet both federal and cantonal criteria.
 Our bespoke support can significantly enhance the chances of a successful application and a smooth transition to retirement in Switzerland.

-Applicants are expected to provide evidence of personal or socio-cultural links with Switzerland.
+Non-EU/EFTA applicants are expected to provide evidence of personal or socio-cultural links with Switzerland.
 These connections may be demonstrated in several ways, including:

 • Regular and long-term stays in Switzerland in the past, such as repeated holidays, study, professional placements, or extended visits;